Luna-Tensorflow/Luna-Tensorflow/Tutorial/README.md

 </center>

-In Node editor we can look at `main` function in full effect.
+In the Node Editor we can look at `main` function in full effect.

 <center>